-- (B) Any senior field, senior boundary or senior goal Umpire coach: - (i) shall be eligible to be appointed to any practice match or home and away Match as required; - (ii) shall not be eligible to be appointed to a senior representative fixture Match; - (iii) shall be eligible to be appointed to any final or grand final, with the exception of a senior (first grade or equivalent) final or grand final unless prior written approval has been granted by the State Umpiring Lead or an independent selection panel is in place. - (C) For the avoidance of doubt, any other field, boundary or goal Umpire coach that formally holds a coaching position with AFL NSW/ACT (for example, but not limited to a state League umpires' Coach or assistant Coach) are not eligible to be appointed to Senior (first grade or equivalent) representative fixture matches or senior (first grade or equivalent) finals and grand finals, subject to 10.3(B).
+- (B) Any senior field, senior boundary or senior goal Umpire coach: - (i) shall be eligible to be appointed to any practice match or home and away Match as required; - (ii) shall not be eligible to be appointed to a senior representative fixture Match; - (iii) shall be eligible to be appointed to any final or grand final, with the exception of a senior (first grade or equivalent) final or grand final unless prior written approval has been granted by the State Umpiring Lead or an independent selection panel is in place. - (C) For the avoidance of doubt, any other field, boundary or goal Umpire coach that formally holds a coaching position with AFL NSW/ACT (for example, but not limited to a state League umpires' Coach or assistant Coach) are not eligible to be appointed to Senior (first grade or equivalent) representative fixture matches or senior (first grade or equivalent) finals and grand finals, subject to 11.3(B).

-10.4 Number of Field Umpires for a Match
+11.4 Number of Field Umpires for a Match

-- (A) A minimum of two (2) field Umpires are required in order for a Match to commence unless determined otherwise by the League and these must be registered League appointed Umpires or Club appointed Umpires (or a combination of both). - (B) Except where determined otherwise by the League in accordance with 10.4(A), where two (2) Umpires are not available, the Match will not proceed and the matter referred to the CMC for determination. - (C) Where two (2) field Umpires commence a Match and for any reason one (1) of the field Umpires is unable to complete the Match, the remaining field Umpire may continue to control the Match as a single Umpire in the event that there is not a suitable replacement Umpire. - (D) If for any reason, none of the field Umpires who commenced the Match are able to complete the Match and there is no other accredited Umpire available: - (i) the competition Match will be stopped and the result determined in accordance with Rule 16.6; - (ii) the League is to be notified of this via the Umpire Match Report; - (iii) Teams may proceed with a scratch match for the remaining duration of time that was allocated to the competition Match, with the provision by one or both Teams of a person to umpire that scratch match.
+- (A) A minimum of two (2) field Umpires are required in order for a Match to commence unless determined otherwise by the League and these must be registered League appointed Umpires or Club appointed Umpires (or a combination of both). - (i) Non-competitive matches require a minimum of 1 field umpire for the match to commence. - (B) In the event that accredited Umpires or registered Club field Umpires (or a combination) are not available for a match, the two competing clubs, by agreeance, can appoint a club field umpire (provided they meet the requirements of Rule 11.2).
+Should this not occur, the Match will be cancelled and the matter referred to the Competition Management Committee for determination.
+Where two (2) field Umpires commence a Match and for any reason one (1) of the field Umpires is unable to complete the Match the remaining field Umpire may continue to control the Match as a single Umpire in the event that there is not a suitable replacement Umpire. - (C) Except where determined otherwise by the League in accordance with 11.4(A), where two (2) Umpires are not available, the Match will not proceed and the matter referred to the CMC for determination. - (D) Where two (2) field Umpires commence a Match and for any reason one (1) of the field Umpires is unable to complete the Match, the remaining field Umpire may continue to control the Match as a single Umpire in the event that there is not a suitable replacement Umpire. - (E) If for any reason, none of the field Umpires who commenced the Match are able to complete the Match and there is no other accredited Umpire available: - (i) the competition Match will be stopped and the result determined in accordance with Rule 17.6; - (ii) the League is to be notified of this via the Umpire Match Report; - (iii) Teams may proceed with a scratch match for the remaining duration of time that was allocated to the competition Match, with the provision by one or both Teams of a person to umpire that scratch match.

-10.5 Number of Goal Umpires for a Match
+11.5 Number of Goal Umpires for a Match